 Stallings real estate is some of the most expensive in North Carolina, although Stallings house values don't compare to the most expensive real estate in the U.S.

-Stallings is a decidedly white-collar town, with fully 86.74% of the workforce employed in white-collar jobs, well above the national average.
+Stallings is a decidedly white-collar town, with fully 85.19% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Stallings is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Stallings who work in office and administrative support (15.29%), management occupations (13.84%), and sales jobs (12.99%).
+There are especially a lot of people living in Stallings who work in sales jobs (14.46%), management occupations (13.17%), and office and administrative support (10.46%).

 Also of interest is that Stallings has more people living here who work in computers and math than 95% of the places in the US.

-Stallings is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Stallings is a great place for families with children to consider.
+First of all, many other families with children live here, making Stallings a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Stallings has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Stallings’s overall crime rate is lower than average for the country.

-The per capita income in Stallings in 2010 was $32,843, which is wealthy relative to North Carolina and the nation.
-This equates to an annual income of $131,372 for a family of four.
-However, Stallings contains both very wealthy and poor people as well.
+The per capita income in Stallings in 2018 was $36,329, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
+This equates to an annual income of $145,316 for a family of four.

-Stallings is a somewhat ethnically-diverse town.
+Stallings is a very ethnically-diverse town.
 The people who call Stallings home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stallings residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Stallings include English, Irish, Italian, and Scots-Irish.
+Stallings also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.58% of the town’s residents.
+Important ancestries of people in Stallings include German, English, Irish, Italian, and Scots-Irish.

 The most common language spoken in Stallings is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Spanish and Langs. of India.